Enhancing Performance Bounds of Multiple-Ring Networks with Cyclic Dependencies based on Network Calculus: Introduction

 \section{Introduction}

-The recent research effort towards defining new communication solutions for cyber-physical systems (CPS), to guarantee high availability level with limited cabling costs and complexity, has renewed the interest in ring-based networks, which provide an implicit redundant path by introducing only one additional connection between the two end nodes, compared to line or star topologies \cite{Kleinberg-Etfa2010}.
-The ring-based networks have been prominently used for industrial networked cyber-physical systems (Net-CPS) with the implementation of many Real Time Ethernet (RTE) profiles cited in IEC 61784-2 \cite{IEC61784-2}, e.g., EtherCAT \cite{ethercat}, SERCOSIII \cite{sercos} and Profinet-IRT \cite{profinet}, and recently in other application fields like automotive, e.g. RACE \cite{race}, and avionics, e.g. AeroRing \cite{amari2016aeroring}.
-A relevant issue for such networks is proving time predictability, a key requirement for safety-critical applications.
-Hence, to deal with the performance evaluation of such networks, accurate timing analysis to compute worst-case delays or at least upper bounds has to be considered.
+During the last decades, ring-based networks have emerged in many real-time application domains, such as in automotive with the new standard TSN \cite{TSN}, automation with EtherCAT\cite{ethercat} and avionics with AeroRing \cite{amari2016aeroring}.
+Such a topology has interesting features to guarantee high availability level through the various redundancy solutions, specified in the documents IEC 624439/2-7 \cite{IEC62439-2} \cite{IEC62439-3} \cite{IEC62439-6} \cite{IEC62439-7}.
+The ring provides actually an implicit redundant path by introducing only one connection between the two end nodes, compared to line or star topologies \cite{Kleinberg-Etfa2010}.
+Moreover, ring topologies limit the cabling complexity; thus an inherent weight and installation costs reduction.
+A fundamental issue for such networks is bounding the timing performance to prove predictability, a key requirement for safety-critical applications.
+To deal with such a challenging need, an accurate timing analysis approach to compute worst-case delays or at least upper bounds is required.

-For the most common ring-based Real Time Ethernet (RTE) profiles, conducting such performance analyses has been greatly simplified due to their implemented time-trigge\-red communication scheme, e.g. Master/slave or TDMA.
-Unlike these existing approaches, we are interested in this paper in event-triggered ring-based networks, which guarantee high resource utilization efficiency and (re)configuration flexibility, at the cost of increasing timing analysis complexity.
-The implementation of such a communication scheme on top of a ring topology actually induces cyclic dependencies, i.e., there exist interdependent flows with paths forming cycles, in comparison to time-triggered solutions.
+Many challenges arise from conducting such an analysis.
+First, while the implementation of event-triggered communication scheme on top of ring topologies offers high resource utilization efficiency and (re)configuration flexibility, it induces at the same time cyclic dependencies, i.e., there exist interfering flows with paths forming cycles.
+The impact of these cyclic dependencies on worst-case delays needs to be integrated.
+Second, the nodes connected via a ring topology generally implement service policies, such as First In First Out (FIFO), Fixed Priority (FP) and Arbitrary multiplexing, which inherently impact the worst-case delays.
+Third, there are diverse ring topologies varying from mono-ring to multiple-ring ones, which have to be considered during the analysis.